 The Villain Edit: what people traditionally blame when they discover that their time on a reality show was spent being a huge jerk on camera.
 Also a podcast in which Monty Ashley and Rhias Hall talk about the reality shows they’ve been watching lately.

 Longtime Doctor Who podcaster Chip Sudderth (Two-minute Time Lord) and essayist-podcaster Alyssa Franke (WhovianFeminism on Tumblr and Twitter) join forces for Doctor Who-related interviews, reviews and all the news that marked This Week in Time Travel.

-Total Party Kill is a podcast in which a bunch of friends play Dungeons and Dragons on the Internet for your amusement.
+Total Party Kill is a podcast in which a bunch of friends play Dungeons and Dragons (and sometimes other games) on the Internet for your amusement.